 Long story short, leaving aside the poetry, but embracing what scientific research has shown, the Dolomites have, also, a bacterial origin.
 To conclude his talk, jokingly, Professor Nereo Preto defined the Dolomites as "The mountains of mucilaginous bacteria".
 Of course, he did this with a laugh, knowing that the bacteria contribution was as fundamental as that of corals.
 In any case, bacteria or corals, nothing can eclipse the magnificence of our mountains, a national pride that the whole world envies us.

-All the processes described on this page were perfectly summarized in a video by the UNESCO Dolomites Foundation, which you can watch by clicking here.
+All the processes described on this page were perfectly summarized, in English, in a video by the UNESCO Dolomites Foundation, which you can watch by clicking here.